 We encourage large PMCs to apply for "Type B Accounts" to receive monthly statements direct from the EPD and pay the relevant fees.
-This arrangement would eliminate procedures required for PWCs holding "Type A Accounts" to reconcile with PMCs, thus avoiding disputes with customers over the "gate-fee" amount and relieving PWCs from having to pay the "gate-fee" for oversized waste producers.
+This arrangement would eliminate procedures required for PWCs holding "Type A Accounts" to reconcile with PMCs, thus avoiding disputes with clients over the "gate-fee" amount and relieving PWCs from having to pay the "gate-fee" for oversized waste producers.

-If the premises have not yet applied for "Type B Accounts", PWCs may consider installing electronic scales on RCVs without rear compactors or advise their customers to consider installing electronic scales in their premises, subject to the availability of resources and space in the central refuse collection points/oversized waste reception areas, so that the weight of waste and "gate-fee" of their premises can be estimated on-site with the PMCs for verification when settling the relevant charges from the premises after receiving the monthly statement from the EPD.
+If the premises have not yet applied for "Type B Accounts", PWCs may consider installing electronic scales on RCVs without rear compactors or advise their clients to consider installing electronic scales in their premises, subject to the availability of resources and space in the central refuse collection points/oversized waste reception areas, so that the weight of waste and "gate-fee" of their premises can be estimated on-site with the PMCs for verification when settling the relevant charges from the premises after receiving the monthly statement from the EPD.
+Annex V: Account Opening, Fee Payment, and Apportionment Arrangement for "Gate-Fee" Accounts Charged by Weight